 If you’ve undergone a mastectomy or lumpectomy, or are about to, your doctor may have talked to you about your options for breast reconstruction.
-When you come in for a consultation with Dr. Terrasse, he will examine you and talk with you about your desires and goals for breast reconstruction.
-He will also consult with your oncologist and general surgeon, so that everyone is on the same page and so that he can be fully versed in your medical history and be prepared for any issues that may arise.
+Reconstructive surgery can restore the shape and size of your breast and help you feel confident, feminine and in control of your body.
+When you come in for a consultation with Dr. Terrasse, he will examine you and discuss your goals for breast reconstruction.
+He will also consult with your oncologist and general surgeon so that all members of your medical team are on the same page.
+This ensures that he is fully versed in your medical history and prepared for any issues that may arise.

 Options for Breast Reconstruction

 Plastic surgeons utilize two general techniques for breast reconstruction.
 The technique you choose will influence whether you have immediate surgery or whether it will be done in stages.
 Your health and current treatment plan are also considerations, which is another reason we work with your oncologist and other doctors.
 There are two main ways to go about the reconstruction procedure:

 - Autologous (Flap) Reconstruction – Autologous (meaning “involving one person as both donor and recipient”) reconstruction is a procedure that uses tissue from a donor site on your body to create a breast shape.
 This tissue – which can include skin, fat and occasionally muscle – is typically taken from your abdomen, back or thigh and used to form a new breast.
 You can have implants put in at this time as well, but depending on what your desired results are, autologous reconstruction on its own may be satisfactory.